cakraawijaya/bookshelf-vue/README.md

 <br><br>

-## Reminder
-Disadvantages: The search feature is still not functional.

-<br><br>

 ## Appreciation
 If this work is useful to you, then support this work as a form of appreciation to the author by clicking the ``` ⭐Star ``` button at the top of the repository.

 <br><br>

 ## Disclaimer
-This application is my own work and is not the result of plagiarism from other people's research or work, except those related to third party services which include: libraries, frameworks, and so on.
+This application is the result of the development of the CAMP404 Course.
+I do not deny that I still use third-party services in this work, including: libraries, frameworks, and so on.

 <br><br>